mokdevel/DarcMods/DarcMissions/README.md

 Missions are configurable via .json files.
 Each mission have their own configuration file, but some information is shared.
 There are:
 * [Common parameters](./docs/P_COMMON.md) that are valid for all missions.
 * [General parameters](./docs/P_COMMON.md#general-parameters) that are used in multiple mods.
-* Mission specific parameters for each mission type are linked in the **Missions** chapter
+* Mission specific parameters for each mission type are linked in the [Missions](#missions) chapter.

 Other parameter details available:
 * [Lists](./docs/P_LISTS.md) for automatic loot and enemy lists